OfficeDev/outlook-dev-docs/docs/add-ins/authentication.md

 ## Single sign-on access token

 Single sign-on access tokens provide a seamless way for your add-in to authenticate and obtain access tokens to call the [Microsoft Graph API](https://developer.microsoft.com/en-us/graph/docs/concepts/overview).
+This capability reduces friction since the user is not required to enter their credentials.
 Consider using SSO access tokens if your add-in:

 - Is used primarily by Office 365 users
 - Needs access to: